 Minimum Required Distribution

-Beginning April 1 following the calendar year you reach age 70½, you are generally required to withdraw a minimum amount of money from your tax–advantaged retirement savings accounts each year.
+Beginning April 1 following the calendar year you reach age 72 (other rules may have applied if you turned age 70½ prior to January 1, 2020), you are required to withdraw a minimum amount of money from your tax–advantaged retirement savings accounts each year.
 This is called a minimum required distribution, or MRD.
 You are responsible for taking the correct amount every year to avoid stiff tax penalties.
-If you are still actively working at age 70½, the minimum required distributions begin when you retire.

 You generally have to take MRDs from any retirement savings plan or account in which you contributed tax–deferred assets or had tax–deferred earnings, such as the Retirement Savings Plan (RSVP) and the traditional IRA accounts offered by Church Life.